Benefits for Retirees

 In order to be eligible for retiree insurance and benefits, an employee must:

-• be full-time, benefits-eligible faculty or staff*;
+• be a full-time, benefits-eligible faculty or staff*;

 • attained the age of 55;